brechmos-stsci/jwst/docs/data_formats/source/formats/fss/index.rst

 FITS File Description
 ^^^^^^^^^^^^^^^^^^^^^

-The IFU dataset is a 2D dataset with axes of spatial and wavelength dimensions.
+The FSS dataset is a 2D dataset with axes of spatial and wavelength dimensions.
 There will be a SCI, WHT, CTX HDU.

 There will be a FITS file for *each* exposure.